 Delinquencies and defaults accelerated in April at an unprecedented pace, underscoring how financial pressures continue to mount on Main Street.
 While PPP disbursement issues have been mostly resolved, concerns with the program have now shifted to loan forgiveness: a recent LendingTree survey found that more than half of PPP recipients are worried about meeting the forgiveness criteria.
 While Congress considers PPP reform legislation, small business owners are dipping further into their income to save their businesses: proprietor income fell 12.2% M/M in the April Personal Income Report after an 8.4% decline in March.
 Moreover, as states reopen, it is becoming increasingly apparent that temporary measures designed to stop the bleeding, while helpful, are likely insufficient.
 A recent Alignable poll found that nearly half of small business owners can’t pay June rent and other expenses in full, and a majority anticipate at least another 6 months of subnormal operations per the Census Bureau’s latest Small Business Pulse Survey.
 For many small businesses, the prospects of a quick bounce-back as movement restrictions ease are increasingly unlikely, and Main Street firms that have been able to weather the crisis thus far are likely to face continued financial stress in the months ahead.

-For more insights, register for our June 2020 Small Business Insights webinar.
+For more insights, watch the recording of our June 2020 Small Business Insights webinar.